Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Alyeska Resort accommodation

-The Hôtel Alyeska is the main accommodation option at the resort - a large, full-service hotel with slopeside access, a pool, spa, restaurants, and the aerial tram departing from its base.
-It's the most convenient option by far, putting you steps from the lifts.
-Beyond the hotel, Girdwood has a selection of vacation rental cabins, chalets, and a few smaller lodges, most within a short drive of the ski area.
+The Hotel Alyeska is the main place to stay at the resort, a large, full-service hotel with slope-side access, a pool, spa, restaurants, and the aerial tram departing right from its base.
+It's by far the most convenient option, putting you just steps from the lifts.
+Beyond the hotel, Girdwood has a good range of vacation cabins, chalets, and a few smaller lodges, most a short drive from the ski area and handy for the village's restaurants and bars.

 Alyeska Resort ski pass